donatj/wordwrap/README.md

 [![GoDoc](https://godoc.org/github.com/donatj/wordwrap?status.svg)](https://godoc.org/github.com/donatj/wordwrap)

-UTF-8 Safe Word Wrapping for Go based on number of bytes.
+UTF-8 Grapheme Cluster Safe Word Wrapping / Line Splitting for Go based on number of bytes.

 This library wraps text without breaking UTF-8 grapheme clusters.
 It operates on byte count, not runes.
 It breaks on whitespace first.
 If a word is too long, it breaks between grapheme clusters.
 It never splits emojis like 👩‍👩‍👧‍👧 or characters with combining marks.